Yuqing-Qiu/QAPC-database/README.md

       Trajectory File (.xyz format): Contains the atomic positions throughout the quenching process.
       Crystal Structure File (.cif format): Contains the final structure of the APC model, ready for further analysis.
 By following this procedure, you can generate APC models for various applications, including adsorption studies.

+## model optimization
+The modelOptimization module helps with training, evaluating, and optimizing regression models.
+The module supports comparing three regression models—RF, XGBoost, and ANN—and provides hyperparameter tuning for Random Forest using GridSearchCV.
+It also features tools for cross-validation to evaluate model performance and calculate R² scores, helping users choose the best model and fine-tune parameters for improved prediction performance.